sigsep/sigsep-mus-db/docs/index.rst

 Compute the bss\_eval measures
 ------------------------------

-The official SISEC evaluation still relies on *MATLAB* because currently there does not exist a
+The official SISEC evaluation relies on *MATLAB* because currently there does not exist a
 `bss\_eval <http://bass-db.gforge.inria.fr/bss_eval/>`__ implementation
 for python which produces the exact same results.
-We therefore recommend to run ``DSD100_only_eval.m`` from the DSD100 Matlab scripts in Matlab after you have saved your estimates with *dsd100*.
+We therefore recommend to run ``DSD100_only_eval.m`` from the DSD100 Matlab scripts after you have processed and save your estimates in python.

 Full code Example
 -----------------